OpenDSA/OpenDSA/RST/source/Background/IntroDSA.rst

    program should allow users to find information about a particular place by name (another example of an exact-match query).
-   Users should also be able to find all places that match a particularvalue or range of values for attributes such as location or population size.
+   Users should also be able to find all places that match a particular value or range of values for attributes such as location or population size.
    This is known as a :term:`range query`.